 The old saying “you only have one chance to make a first impression” comes to mind, but the impression your website leaves is only part of the equation.

-The messaging is arguably the most crucial aspect of your law firm’s website.
+The messaging is arguably the most crucial aspect of law firm websites.

 The aesthetics of your website play a role in delivering this message, but “a beautiful website” is not the goal—sending a clear message about the firm is the goal.